How hard is it to sell a house these days?

 But, in these troubled times, we’ve adjusted to make “visit” have new meanings.
 Where allowed, we still come by in person very briefly, observing all the social-distance and personal-protection standards in your community.

 Or we can see your house from the exterior, then follow that up with virtual visits by video or photos on your smartphone or other device.
-Then we can confirm our initial offer once everyone feels comfortable that we can come by in person.

 Yes, the times are difficult, but selling your house can be easy.